 CEO, ʔaq̓am Community Enterprises

-Christopher has worked for the ʔaq̓am community for five and a half years.
-He brings with him twenty plus years of experience in multiple management, sales and marketing and public relations roles in the resort and tourism industry.
-He brings a diploma in resort management and four years of post secondary in education, business and economic development.
+Christopher has worked for the ʔaq̓am community for six years.
+He brings with him a wealth of experience in management, sales, marketing and public relations roles from the resort and tourism industry.
+Christopher has a diploma in resort management and four years of post secondary in education, business and economic development.

 He is passionate about living and playing in mountains and has a deep love for Kootenay region.
 He is married and busy raising two young children in the community of Kimberley, BC.